rail-pay/rail/packages/default-join-server/README.md

 ## Secret management

-The server adds three HTTP endpoints, callable by the DU admin only, to manage the app secrets.
+The server adds three HTTP endpoints, callable by the Vault admin only, to manage the app secrets.
 All requests are wrapped in the signature wrapper, but for clarity only the (non-stringified) `request` are illustrated here.

 ### `POST /secrets/create`

-Creates a new secret for a given Data Union.
+Creates a new secret for a given Vault.
 Example `request` payload:

 ```
 {